-Caregiver duties are wide-ranging.
-One moment a caregiver may be shopping for meals or cleaning the carpet and the next they could be discussing medication dosage with the pharmacist, or arranging transportation for a specialist appointment.
-The caregiver, whether a professional or a family member, is responsible for ensuring continuity of care to the senior loved one, whatever that entails.
+Every caregiver’s duties and responsibilities are wide-ranging.
+One moment a caregiver may be shopping for meals or cleaning the carpet and the next they could be discussing medication dosage with the pharmacist or arranging transportation for a specialist appointment.
+The caregiver, whether a professional or a family member, is responsible for ensuring continuity of care to the aging loved one, whatever that entails.

-Since the role can be challenging, it is often best addressed through several helping hands — both paid and unpaid.
-Caregivers can be a parent, spouse, son, grandchild, neighbor or hired help.
-It is a challenging job that can change daily as the needs of the senior changes.
+Since this role can be challenging, it is often best addressed through several helping hands — both paid and unpaid.
+Caregivers can be a parent, partner, son, grandchild, neighbor or hired help.
+It is a challenging job that can change daily as the needs of the older adult change.

 Caregiver duties and responsibilities

 The most common tasks for in-home senior caregiving include: